csete/qthid/README.txt

 2.3 Windows

 The windows package is self containing and does not require and Qt libs to be installed separately.
-It is known to work on Windows XP and 7.
-No luck on Vista.
+It is known to work on Windows XP, Vista and 7.

 2.4 Building from source

 - Install Qt Creator 2.0.1 or newer and Qt SDK 4.7.
 On recent linux it is normally sufficient to select Qt Creator and the required Qt libraries will be installed as dependencies.
+On Mac and Windows you need to download the full Qt SDK.
+On Windows you also need the MS Windows SDK.
 - Open the qthid.pro file in Qt Creator.
 It will say something about setting up a target;
   say OK or Finish or Done (depends on version and OS).
 - You can now build and execute the project.